Method · the machine, opened up

 Of material claims sourced or flagged as inference.
 Where a signal is thin, the report says so.

-An independent, outside-in read, built to surface what the data room hides.
+Built to surface what the data room hides.

 An in-house tool tells you what you already have.
-Verdict reads a company from the outside in, from public sources, and is built to find the red flags that never make it into the data room.
-Four passes carry it to investor grade.
+Verdict reads a company from the outside in, from public sources, built to find the red flags that never make it into the data room.

 From a name to a verdict, in four steps.